-- Landor Society: discussion of literature on a weekly basis with a broad attendance, including students from neighbouring state schools. - Essay Competitions: LXX students are offered the chance to enter the department's essay competitions, including The • Draper Prize, The Modern Drama Prize, and The Landor Prize.
-These essays can be written with the help of a teacher but the general idea is to foster a spirit of independent thinking and research, with students feeling encouraged to read books beyond the syllabus and to channel their responses into carefully crafted essays; a winning prize essay can then be entered into competitions run by universities. - Theatre trips: with Stratford on our doorstep, students can expect trips to high-quality productions. - Oxbridge classes in the XX, which are open to any student wishing to read English at university.
+- Landor Society: discussion of literature on a weekly basis with a broad attendance, including students from neighbouring state schools. - Essay Competitions: LXX students are offered the chance to enter the department's essay competitions, including the Draper Prize and the Independent Literature Project.
+These essays foster a spirit of independent thinking and research, with students feeling encouraged to read books beyond the syllabus and to channel their responses into carefully crafted essays; a winning prize essay can then be entered into competitions run by universities. - Theatre trips: with Stratford on our doorstep, students can expect trips to high quality productions. - Oxbridge classes in the XX, which are open to any student wishing to read English at university.